2015 Independence Bowl: Virginia Tech Hokies

 With the announcement that he would retire after the season, Virginia Tech head coach Frank Beamer took the field one last time to coach the Hokies in the Independence Bowl.
 Beamer has led the Hokies to 23 straight bowl appearances in 25 seasons as an FBS team (Beamer has coached at VT for a total of 29 seasons).
 He held a 10–12 career bowl record going into this game.
 The Hokies won their final game of the season over rival Virginia on a last-second INT, gaining bowl eligibility and extending Beamer's career one more game.

 Tulsa Golden Hurricane

 This was Tulsa's first bowl appearance since a 31–17 win over Iowa State in the 2012 Liberty Bowl.
 It was also the first career bowl appearance for first-year head coach Philip Montgomery.
 The Golden Hurricane program was 9–10 all-time in bowl games but was 5–3 since 2003.
+Montgomery would later become the offensive coordinator and interim head coach for the Hokies in 2025.